calc1f4r/Mon-tout/general-findings/Generalchecks.md

 - [ ] [Off by one issue](#off-by-one-issue) - Loop iteration or array index errors that miss or process an extra element
 - [ ] [Incomplete State Updates](#incomplete-state-updates) - Missing or incorrect state variable updates causing inconsistencies
 - [ ] [Improper Pause Mechanisms](#improper-pause-mechanisms) - Pause functionality that blocks critical operations or leads to locked funds
+- [ ] [EVM Chain Compatibility Issues](#evm-chain-compatibility-issues) - Using Solidity versions with opcodes not supported on target chains
 - [ ] [Make sure all the important states are intialized in the delpoyment itself] -> This does not leave space for contract to be default state for that state
 ## Detailed Security Measures